krzysztofzuraw/blog/src/posts/2020-02-09-css-in-js-patterns.md

 up having a lot a duplications.

 This is our problem right now as we need to maintain whole file next to component that have all CSS-in-JS definitions.
-It is easy to read but if you need to change some padding or color you need to dive deep into `style.tsx` file and search for your particular component.
+It is simple to read but if you need to change some padding or color you need to dive deep into `style.tsx` file and search for your particular component.

 ## Styled Component with CSS classes